kavyahuja/cs1302-ce29/README.md

    $ git push origin master
    ```

    This team member should now be good to go.
-A pair programming workflow is provided
-   in the [Appendix - Workflow](#appendix---workflow) section, which provides an
-   overview of one way to send / receive changes from team member to team member
-   while minimizing basic merge conflicts.

-1. The other team member should now be able to perform the same sequence of steps,
+1. **Group Member 2:** Should now be able to perform the same sequence of steps,
    omitting the last two steps:

    ```